-With the backlog of delinquent loans in many lenders’ queues, it may take months or even years after a borrower stops making payments before the lender forecloses on a mortgaged property.
+With the backlog of delinquent loans in many lenders’ queues, it could potentially take months or even years after a borrower stops making payments before the lender initiates a foreclosure on a mortgaged property.
 Consequently, it is important for borrowers to understand what a statute of limitations is, as well as be aware of the time limit for their particular state, to ensure that the home foreclosure is not barred by the statute of limitations.

 Statute of Limitations Defined